aurovrata/cf7-grid-layout/README.txt

 23. (23) You can filter mail tags, hover your mouse over the blue information icon next to each tag and click the link, this will copy the filter code to your clipboard which you can paste into your functions.php file.

 == Changelog ==
+= 4.2.0 =
+* fix regex look back for Safari browser.
+* replaced slider js plugin with Glider-js.
+* added new video tutorial for slider forms.
 = 4.1.4 =
 * fix static reference.
 = 4.1.3 =